Bay Tree Cottage, Nordham, North Cave , East Yorks

 • Laundry facilities available and lockable storage for bikes etc.

-• Cot, Child fire guard provided if necessary, along with high chair and stair gatecan be provided at a cost of £25
+• Cot, Child fire guard provided on request, along with high chair and stair gate, can be provided at a cost of £30

 |Further details outdoors|

 Secure parking for 1 car.
-South facing, sunny courtyard garden between the 2 cottages.
+South facing, sunny courtyard garden with separate areas for each cottage.

 Extras included in the price:

 • A warm welcome with guided tour of the cottage.

 • 'Yorkshire Tea Tray' on arrival and fresh garden flowers.

 • Veg basket left at door, when produce is available from Fawley House (National Garden Scheme garden).

 * Help at hand during stay if required.

 • Jar of homemade preserves to take home.